Jelle-zonder-k/closure-reliability-analysis/readme.md

 1. Create a `requirements.txt` file and list all the necessary packages, such as:
     ```
+    fastapi
+    uvicorn
     sqlalchemy
     python-dotenv
     ```

 2. Install the packages from `requirements.txt`:
     ```bash
     pip install -r requirements.txt
     ```

+## Running the FastAPI application

+1. FastAPI is a modern web framework that's built on top of Starlette and Pydantic.
+It's designed to create web APIs quickly and efficiently.

+2. Uvicorn is an ASGI server that serves as the interface between FastAPI and the outside world.
+It handles incoming requests and sends them to FastAPI for processing.

+3. To run the FastAPI application, use the following command:

+    ```bash
+    uvicorn your_fastapi_app:app --reload
+    ```

+    Replace `your_fastapi_app` with the name of your FastAPI application file, without the `.py` extension.

+4. The application will now be accessible at `http://127.0.0.1:8000`.

 ## Generating a Database